Return to the BUILD

 - Slide the spare wheel into place inside the strap, as shown:

 Pull the strap tight to secure the spare wheel:

 I have been hanging on to this mod for months and the time has finally come to install the final piece of it!
 This is the trunk foam insert and metal tools part of the Bonnet and Trunk Carpets mod from Mike Lane.
 It fits perfectly around our new spare wheel and adds even more detail to the trunk!

 Push the pin of a Windshield Wiper into each of these two holes below the Windshield.

 These wipers are identical, so it doesn’t matter which one goes where:

 And here it is with the hood closed:

 Spare Engine Belts

 There are two extra parts included in this issue that are NOT mentioned in the parts list.
 These two black rubber bands are provided to replace the original engine belts, if needed.
-There are many builders who have had their original belts disintegrate and/or break so I guess Eaglemoss added these to the parts shipment at some point.
+There are many builders who have had their original belts disintegrate and/or break so Eaglemoss added these to the parts inventory at some point.
 My original belts are still OK, plus it would be tricky to get into the engine bay to put these on anyway.
 Still, if your engine belts have broken, this is your solution: